ibudiallo/imgcopyright/README.md

 This is an attempt to create a new attribute that will make it much easier to determine the copyright grounds of an image programmatically.
 If successful, the attribute can be used by other tags including but not limited to audio and video.

-This initiative is not to fight piracy, or create a weird behaviour on the browser to prevent copying.
+This initiative is not to fight piracy, or create a weird behavior on the browser to prevent copying.
 I find it very hard to determine the license on images on certain sites and the owners never reply to email.
-So this can extend the the work the Creative Commons and get everyone on the same page.
+So this can extend the work the Creative Commons has already done and get everyone on the same page.

+Under the img tag definition on [w3.org](http://www.w3.org/TR/html5/embedded-content-0.html), we can add a new section to properly define the attribute.
+The content and functionality of the attribute are in no way final.
+I am open to suggestions visit the [github repo](https://github.com/ibudiallo/imgcopyright/) to contribute.

+Find the original blog post here: [HTML image copyright license attribute initiative](http://idiallo.com/blog/img-copyright-attribute-initiative)

+Oh and I am not affiliated with the W3C.